 At the tenth "China CSR Commonweal Ceremony" jointly sponsored by Xinhuanet.com, Research Center for Corporate Social Responsibility of Chinese Academy of Social Sciences and other institutions, the Company won the "Corporate Social Responsibility Award".

-in the eighth "Golden Tripod Award" organized by National Business Daily.
+Won the "2017 Excellent Transaction Bank" award in the eighth "Golden Tripod Award" organized by National Business Daily.